Choosing to publish your data products in a long-term repository can:

 GitHub repositories can be assigned DOIs through Zenodo.
 However, GitHub is not considered a persistent long-term archive for models and code products.
 You will want to find a more permanent home for your code such as one of the other repositories above.
 Some types of modeling communities may have specialized repositories, such as Open ABM for agent-based models.

 Several journals specialize in data publications such as Scientific Data, and Earth System Science Data, whereas other journals have specialized article formats for this type of manuscript, such as Ecology data papers.
+Read about these and a few more examples on the CyBlog

 The Ecological Society of America has a list of resources and tools for data sharing here